Mateus Solano: Biography

-Mateus was born in Brasilia, capital of Brazil.
+Mateus was born in Brasília, capital of Brazil.
 By early adolescence, he was already working in small services.
 Seeking his personal independence and investing in his acting career, he moved to Washington, D.C. alone and then to Lisbon, Portugal.
 After some time, he returned to live with his mother in Rio de Janeiro.
-He holds a degree in Performing Arts from the Federal University of the State of Rio de Janeiro.
+He holds a degree in performing arts from the Federal University of the State of Rio de Janeiro.

 He is the cousin of the Brazilian actresses Juliana Carneiro da Cunha and Gabriela Carneiro da Cunha.

 Career

 Solano's career began in 2003 at the age of 22 where he appeared in one of the episodes of Linha Direta.
 In 2004, he co-starred in Um Só Coração, a television miniseries where he played Gustavo Gomes.
 In 2005, he appeared in Glória Perez's series A Diarista.
 In 2007, Solano made a special appearance in Paraíso Tropical.
 In 2009, he played twins; Miguel and Jorge in Viver a Vida.
-The telenovela starred Taís Araújo, José Mayer, Alinne Moraes, Barbara Paz, Lilía Cabral.
+The telenovela starred Taís Araújo, José Mayer, Alinne Moraes, Bárbara Paz, Lília Cabral.
 In 2012, he played as one of the leading roles in Gabriela, portraying Mundinho Falcão.
 In 2013, he, played the leading man for a conniving, evil and resentful Félix Khoury in Amor à Vida.
 The telenovela earned him several accolades due to his great performance in it.
-In 2016, he is set to star in Liberdade, Liberdade playing José Maria Rubião.
+In 2016, he played José Maria Rubião in Liberdade, Liberdade.

 Personal life

 In 2008, he married actress Paula Braun.
-On October 18, 2010, the couple's first daughter, Flora, was born.
-On May 1, 2015, the couple's second child, Benjamin, was born.
+On 18 October 2010, the couple's first daughter, Flora, was born.
+On 1 May 2015, the couple's second child, Benjamin, was born.